Baylor Bears football: Jay and Jenny Allison Indoor Football Practice Facility

 The indoor practice facility is a full football field and A/C building that allows Baylor athletics to practice in all weather conditions year round.
 The Indoor facility was a gift from longtime Baylor letterwinner and successful businessman Jay Allison along with his wife Jenny.
 The new state of the art indoor field was designed to be a part of the Highers Athletic Complex and backs up to the Brazos river.
 The building was built in 2010 for an estimated cost of $15.4 million.

 Top 25 poll finishes

 The Bears have finished in the final season rankings of the AP Poll or Coaches Poll 18 times.
 The AP Poll first appeared in 1934, and has been published continuously since 1936.
 The Coaches Poll began its ranking with 20 teams in 1950–51 season, but expanded to 25 teams beginning in the 1990–91 season.
-The College Football Playoff rankings were used from 2014-23 for a four-team knockout tournament to determine a national champion; a 12-team playoff is planned beginning in 2024.
+The College Football Playoff rankings were used from 2014-23 for a four-team knockout tournament to determine a national champion; a 12-team playoff was used beginning in 2024.